quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company's production environment consists of Amazon EC2 On-Demand Instances that run constantly between Monday and Saturday.
+The

-A company's production environment consists of Amazon EC2 On-Demand Instances that run constantly between Monday and Saturday.
-The instances must run for only 12 hours on Sunday and cannot tolerate interruptions.
+instances must run for only 12 hours on Sunday and cannot tolerate interruptions.
 The company wants to cost-optimize the production environment.